tinybirdco/logs-explorer-template/README.md

 Append the `tinybird/fixtures/logs.ndjson` file to the `logs` Data Source or stream some mock data.

-Configure this Environment Variables in your Vercel project and you are ready to go:
+Configure these Environment Variables in your Vercel project and you are ready to go:

 ```bash
 NEXT_PUBLIC_TINYBIRD_API_KEY=<YOUR_TINYBIRD_ADMIN_TOKEN>